alex8088/electron-vite-docs/packages/en-US/docs/guide/cli.md

 ## `electron-vite preview`

-The command will build the main process, renderers and preload scripts source code, and start the Electron app to preview.
+The command will build the main process, preload scripts and renderer source code, and start the Electron app to preview.

 ## `electron-vite build`

-The command will build the main process, renderers and preload scripts source code.
+The command will build the main process, preload scripts and renderer source code.
 Usually before packaging the Electron application, you need to execute this command.

 ## Options